BernieO/calcardbackup/README.md

 -h | --help
        Print version number and a short help text
 -i | --include-shares
-       backup shared addressbooks/calendars as well.
+       Backup shared addressbooks/calendars as well.
 Items will only be backed up once: e.g. a shared calendar won't be backed up, if the same calendar was already backed up for another user.
 -na | --no-addressbooks
        Do not backup addressbooks